kaltura-vpaas/webvr-kaltura-demo/README.md

 ![main](readme-assets/main.jpg)

-Most 3d scenes are created in 3d creation application like the popular free and open source [Blender](https://www.blender.org/)
+Most 3d scenes are created in 3d creation application like the popular free and open source [Blender](https://www.blender.org/) or [Unity](https://unity.com/)

 In this example, Blender was used to create a scene that integrates the video player from the above examples into a more real-world use case.
+Note, this example is only a proof of concept not incorporating best practices or fully rendering the scene, hopefully it serves as a building block for the kinds of rich vr experiences possible in the realm of VR.

 #### Setup